Wolves sign £28m Barcelona full-back Semedo | Goal.com

 Wolves have completed the signing of Nelson Semedo from Barcelona for £28 million ($37m).

-The final transfer fee could rise to £38m ($48m) including variables, with Barca confirming Semedo's departure via their official website on Wednesday.
+The final transfer fee could rise to £37m ($47m) including add-ons, with Barca confirming Semedo's departure via their official website on Wednesday.

 "It’s isn’t often that we have the opportunity to sign a world-class player from a world-class club.
 Nelson’s signing shows we will never stop progressing and we are still hungry and humble in our heart."